maxmmyron/os/REPORT.md

 ```

 The use of the `hlt` instruction is specific; it is the bare minimum that the CPU could possibly do.
 This instruction serves two purposes:
-1. Keep the CPU doing the absolute minimum something without resorting to spinning. `hlt` specifically halts the CPU until an interrupt is recieved, so a spinning pattern is not necessary
+1. Keep the CPU doing the absolute minimum something without resorting to spinning. `hlt` specifically halts the CPU until an interrupt is received, so a spinning pattern is not necessary
 2. Allow the CPU to set itself into a low-power state. `hlt` lets the CPU move into a low-power mode which reduces power usage and heat output, which makes it doubly preferable to spinning.

 ---

 ## 4. Scheduler

 The scheduler in this model OS follows the *round-robin algorithm*.
-It is a preemptive scheduling algoirthm capable of allocating time slices to processes of arbitrary execution time.
-The round-robin approach is relatively simple to implement and starvation-free, and eliminates instances of priority inversion.
+It is a preemptive scheduling algorithm capable of allocating time slices to processes of arbitrary execution time.
+The round-robin approach is relatively simple to implement, starvation-free, and eliminates instances of priority inversion.

 The scheduler takes in a queue of ready processes (in the form of PCBs), calculates the best job to run for that time slice, and returns a new queue (post time slice runtime).
 We don’t know the overall runtime of any one process, so the scheduler will keep track of process runtimes and use that to calculate which process should execute.

-The round-robin function accepts a queue of processes, which in the pseudo-code above contain a function to exec (the actual process) and a runtime counter.
+The round-robin function accepts a queue of processes, which in the pseudo-code above contains a function to exec (the actual process) and a runtime counter.
 The function initializes a time slice duration and runtime counter.

 The implementation of this algorithm explains the lack of need for priority and blocking states within the process context.
 Because all processes are guaranteed fair treatment in terms of CPU time allocation, there is no need for priority.
 Because all ready processes are held on a queue, there is no need for a blocked state; processes removed from the running state due to IO/event interrupts are simply queued up to run again.

-The scheduler algoirthm is a simple function that uses the global `ready_queue` struct, as well as a global `curr_process` process struct:
+The scheduler algorithm is a simple function that uses the global `ready_queue` struct, as well as a global `curr_process` process struct:

 ```c
 // kernel.h